TritonDataCenter/sdcadm/docs/index.md

 There are more examples below that also cover cases like adding a new instance of a service, or deleting one.

+#### REVIEW: Development note:

 A note on SAPI /instances.
-I'm proposing that /instances change to be a reflection of actual state (core zones from VMAPI ListVms?owner_uuid=$admin&tags.smartdc_role, current deployed agents from CNAPI ServerList?extras=sysinfo) rather than its current possible split brain set of instances.
-We should maintain the ability to have special SAPI metadata defined on an instance (my understanding is this is rare, tho at least one used case for NODE_ONE_WRITE_MODE for manatee).
+I'm proposing that /instances change to be a reflection of actual state (core zones from VMAPI ListVms?owner\_uuid=$admin&tags.smartdc\_role, current deployed agents from CNAPI ServerList?extras=sysinfo) rather than its current possible split brain set of instances.
+We should maintain the ability to have special SAPI metadata defined on an instance (my understanding is this is rare, tho at least one use case for ONE\_NODE\_WRITE\_MODE for manatee).

+### How to search for available updates?

+At the moment of writting the current doc, the only way to search for available updates for a given service is using `updates-imgadm`, and compare the results with the service/instance image version provided, for example, by either `sdcadm services` or `sdcadm instances`.

+Of course, you don't need to go through `updates-imgadm` step if your goal is to just upgrade to the latest available image of such service.

+There are couple things to note regarding available updates and future `sdcadm` development stages:

+- In the short term, **update channels**, already available for `updates-imgadm` will be included into `sdcadm update`, allowing users to pick the right channel for each setup from: development, staging, releases, ...
+- During upcoming iterations, the command `sdcadm avail` will be also implemented.

+In the meanwhile, if you want to search for available updates for a given service, you can find the *"non obvious image names"* for all the services using:
+`cat /opt/smartdc/sdcadm/etc/defaults.json | json imgNameFromSvcName`.

-'sdcadm update' failure.
+#### FUTURE: 'sdcadm update' failure.

 Because we generate a target plan.json, we can have a `sdcadm update --retry|--resume|--whatever` that will re-confirm and execute the "plan.json" from the latest upgrade attempt.

+## sdcadm create

+Create an instance for an existing SDC service.

+        sdcadm create <svc> --server=<UUID>

+Note that in order to create an instance of some services the option `--skip-ha-ready` must be specified, given that those services are not supposed to have more than one instance.
+When trying to create a new instance of one of these services, sdcadm will let you know that you should provide this flag.

+There are also some services which are not allowed to have more than one instance, like sdc, or services whose instances should not be created using this tool, like manatee or zookeeper.

+Finally, the first instance of some services should not be created using this tool when there is an alternate choice provided by `sdcadm post-setup` subcommand.

 ### 'sdcadm update/create' examples

 Update a service (all instances):

     sdcadm update cnapi
-    sdcadm update cnapi -i 11f2be78-fc8c-e556-bc01-ecdbc3fb4e66
+    sdcadm update cnapi@11f2be78-fc8c-e556-bc01-ecdbc3fb4e66

 which is a shortcut for: